victorcocuz/snooker-board/README.md

 - Number of reds each frame should contain
 - Standard foul value
 - Who breaks first
-After all rules are decided on the match can start.
+After all rules are decided the match can start.

 ### Match screen
 This is where the game is actually being recorded.